About the Treacy Centre

 During the 1990s, the name was changed from Treacy College to Treacy Centre.

 Major renovations and extensions to Garvey House were carried out in 2000-2001.
-The building has now three discrete sections – Conference Centre on the ground floor, Province Administration on the first floor, and temporary residential accommodation on the top floor.
+The building has now two discrete sections – Conference Centre on the ground floor and Province Administration on the first floor.
 Since 2009 the Treacy centre has been hosting events and conferences.